magicwrighter/mwi-loanpay-sdk/Readme.md

     .ConfigureAwait(false);
 ```

-# Requesting a Fee
+# 3. Fee Request

-Send a request to get what the fee will be for a payment.
+Send a request to get the fee amount for a payment.
 Payments without the correct fee amounts will be rejected.

 ```cs
 var feeResponse = await client.LoanPayApi.CalculateFeeAsync(accessTokenResponse.Token.AccessToken, new CardFeeRequest